Kacey Eichelberger, M.D.

 For more information, see her Curriculum Vitae.

-The other arm of collaborative research in which she is participating is as site principal investigator for the NICHD’s Maternal-Fetal Medicine Unit (MFMU) Network, the largest perinatal research unit in the US.
-Prisma Health–Upstate has recently been added to the Network as a satellite site, making them the only site in the state to run the largest, most comprehensive studies in perinatal medicine.
+How Dr. Eichelberger’s research is transforming health careDr.
+Eichelberger is in her fifth year as site principal investigator for the NICHD’s Maternal-Fetal Medicine Unit (MFMU) Network, the largest perinatal research unit in the United States.
+Prisma Health–Upstate was added to the Network as a satellite site in 2016, the only hospital system in the state to run the largest, most comprehensive studies in perinatal medicine.
+Over the past five years Prisma Health has successfully participated in eleven Network trials, several of which have significantly impacted our understanding of best practice in perinatal medicine.

 Key Health Research Interest Areas